Drift (Underworld project): Drift Series 2

+Underworld originally announced on 21 May 2019 they would conclude Drift after its 52-week run with the compilation album Drift Songs, for release on single-CD, double vinyl, and a 6-CD, 1-Blu-ray box set.
+But with the release of the last song of Episode 5, on 12 September 2019, Underworld re-titled the upcoming album Drift Series 1 and announced the project would continue.

-In September 2020, when asked about the status of the ongoing Drift project, Smith responded "Series 2?
+In September 2020, when asked about the status of the project, Smith responded "Series 2?
 We’re already there, though, we’re just trying to figure out how to roll it out," and elaborated "Drift has always been happening, and Series 2 is merely a chosen starting point: a time and place."

-Although no official announcement about Drift 2 has been made, in October 2021 Underworld released Dark & Long 3 EP including a remix subtitled "Drift 2 Dark Train."
+After Drift Series 1, Underworld released a handful of new versions of classic tracks, including a remix of "Dark & Long" subtitled "Drift 2 Dark Train."
+Beyond this, there has been no mention of a second series.
+In 2023 and 2024, the band released several new songs, and in September 2024 announced Strawberry Hotel, a traditional studio album.

 Drift Series 1

 Drift Series 1 is the tenth studio album by the British electronic group Underworld, released on 1 November 2019.
 It is the conclusion of the first year of the band's year-long music-and-video experiment Drift, and the band's first full-length release since 2016's album Barbara Barbara, We Face a Shining Future.

-The band planned to conclude the project after its 52-week run, posting on 21 May 2019 details about the new album Drift Songs, as a single-CD, double vinyl, and a 6-CD, 1-Blu-ray box set.
-But with the release of the last song of Episode 5, on 12 September 2019, Underworld announced the Drift project would continue on for another year.
-The now-renamed Drift Series 1, was released exactly one year after the launch of the series, as a box set featuring 7 CDs, a Blu-ray, and an 80-page book documenting the creative process around Drift.
+Drift Series 1 was released exactly one year after the launch of the series, as a box set featuring 7 CDs, a Blu-ray, and an 80-page book documenting the creative process around Drift.
 A single-disc Drift Series 1 Sampler Edition was also released simultaneously, the Sampler Edition is a continuous mix of select songs from the series, many edited into shorter versions.

 The full edition of Drift Series 1 features the expanded and reproduced tracks, videos and written text released throughout the series, and material the duo worked on but wasn't releasing before and during the Drift project.
-Each episode is presented across 5 separate CDs with some slight changes — Episode 1 was unmixed and reverted to its original release order, "Soniamode" was replaced with the Aditya Game version, all three collaborations with The Necks were moved to their own CD, and additional unreleased songs were added to the end of every episode.
+Each episode is presented across 7 separate CDs with some slight changes — Episode 1 was restored to its original release order, all three collaborations with The Necks were moved to their own CD, and additional unreleased songs were added to the end of every episode.
 The seventh CD includes the Sampler Edition of the album.

-With the September 2020 re-release of Drift Series 1, the set will contain an additional CD with the live-set RicksDubbedOutDriftExperience, recorded in at Ziggo Dome in Amsterdam on 23 November 2019.
+With the September 2020 re-release of Drift Series 1, an eighth CD was introduced with the live-set entitled RicksDubbedOutDriftExperience, recorded at Ziggo Dome in Amsterdam on 23 November 2019.